terodox/terodox.tech/content/posts/2019-09-22--how-to-tell-if-an-element-is-in-the-dom-(including-the-shadow-dom)/index.md

 The shadowRoot takes advantage of the fact that it's not _actually_ in the DOM to completely encapsulate itself.
 This allows for scoping of style rules and events, but makes it a challenge when detecting whether an element is in the DOM!

-## Ok, but I can't use this if it's not fast...
+## Ok, but I can't use this if it's not fast…

 You can check out the [JS Perf](https://jsperf.com/isindocument/4) I put together to validate this.